gshipley/summitlab14/Chapters/18-JavaEE.md

 	$ git commit -am “Adding source code”
 	$ git push

 Once you execute the *git push* command, the application will begin building on the OpenShift Enterprise node host.
-During this training class, the OpenStack virtual machines we have created are not production grade environments.
+During this training class, the OpenStack virtual machines we have created are not production-grade environments.
 Because of this, the build process will take some time to complete.
 Sit back, be patient, and help your fellow classmates who may be having problems.

 ##**Testing the *todo* application**